codefellows/code-challenges/odometer/README.md

 # Linked List Odometer

-Given a linked list of positive numbers, write a method, that "adds one" to the "number" represented by the list, like an odometer
+Given a linked list of positive single digit numbers, write a method, that "adds one" to the "number" represented by the list, like an odometer

 ## Sample inputs and outputs